John Bull (composer): Life and career

-In 1573 he joined the choir at Hereford Cathedral, and the next year joined the Children of the Chapel Royal in London, where he studied with John Blitheman and William Hunnis; in addition to singing he learned to play the organ at this time.
+In 1573 he joined the choir at Hereford Cathedral, and the next year joined the Children of the Chapel Royal in London, where he studied with John Blitheman and William Hunnis; he also learned to play the organ at this time.
 After being appointed to the Merchant Taylor's Company in 1577–78, Bull received his first appointment as organist of Hereford Cathedral in 1582, and then became Master of the Children there.

 In 1586 he received his degree from Oxford, and he became a Gentleman of the Chapel Royal that same year.
 In 1591, following the death of John Blitheman, he became organist at the Chapel Royal; in 1592 he received his doctorate from Oxford, and in 1596 he became the first professor of music at Gresham College on the recommendation of Queen Elizabeth, who admired him.
 There is some evidence that she sent Bull on espionage missions: his eighteen-month trip to the continent in 1601–02, ostensibly for health reasons, has never been satisfactorily explained, and his whereabouts there, apart from a visit to Brussels, then in the Spanish Netherlands, remain a mystery.
 On the death of Elizabeth, he entered into the service of King James, establishing a reputation as a skilled composer, keyboard performer and improviser.

-However, in addition to his virtuosity as a keyboard performer and composer, Bull was also skilled at getting into trouble.
-In 1597 his appointment to Gresham College required him to obey the committee's ordinances, lodge at Gresham House, and give an inaugural lecture during the second week of June in the presence of the lord mayor, the aldermen, the Bishop of London and the master and warden of the Mercers Company.
-Fearful of losing his readership because his assigned rooms were still occupied by Thomas Gresham's stepson, William Reade, he forced an entry to the rooms by engaging a mason to help him break down a wall, which led to an action against Bull in Star Chamber.
+In 1597, Bull's appointment to Gresham College assigned him rooms at Gresham House which were occupied by Thomas Gresham's stepson, William Reade.
+Fearful of losing his readership due to being unable to lodge there, Bull forced an entry to the rooms by engaging a mason to help him break down a wall, which led to an action against Bull in Star Chamber.
 The outcome of this case is not known.
 Ten years later, he was forced to leave his post at Gresham College on 20 December 1607, after he fathered a child pre-maritally with an Elizabeth Walter, thus losing his best source of income as well as his quarters.
 Even though he filed a petition for a marriage licence two days after he lost his job, he never returned to the college.
 He married Elizabeth Walter in 1607, by whom he had a daughter.